Eurek8s/controller/README.md

 ## Configuring

 Eurek8s has only one configuration: the CONFIG environment variable.
-This setting expects a JSON containging a map of Eureka clusters.
+This setting expects a JSON containging a map of Eureka clusters and their instances addresses.
 For example:

 ```